Shopify/react-native-skia/docs/docs/group.md

 The transform property is identical to its [homonymous property in React Native](https://reactnative.dev/docs/transforms) except for one major difference: in React Native the origin of transformation is the center of the object whereas it is the top left position of the object in Skia.

-The origin property is an helper to set the origin of the transformation.
+The origin property is a helper to set the origin of the transformation.
 This property is not inherited by its children.

 ### Simple Transformation